lnbits/nostr.com/src/pages/the-protocol/nips.md

 ---
 title: Nostr Implementation Possibilities (NIPs)
-description: Documentation on what must, should, and may be implemented by Nostr.
+description: Documentation on what can be implemented by Nostr clients and relays.
 ---

 What are NIPs and why should you care about them?

 ---

+Aside from the first NIP, [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md), which describes the basic protocol, all NIPs are optional.

 ## What is a NIP?

-A Nostr Implementation Possibilty, or NIP for short, exist to document what MUST, what SHOULD and what MAY be implemented by Nostr-compatible relay and client software.
-It is a document outlining how the Nostr protocol works.
+A NIP exists to promote interoperability.
+It is not a good idea for each developer to come up with their own solutions to common problems and implement it in their own app only.
+It is better for everybody to implement solutions that are compatible with each other.
+NIPs exist to coordinate this process.

+In the same way, a new idea might look great on some developer's app, but it will definitely look much better if a lot of other apps implement the same standard and they can interoperate nicely.

 ## Why should I care?